 Helping a loved one

 Mental illness is common.
 About 1 in 4 adults has a mental illness in any given year.
-And nearly half of them have more than one mental illness at the same time.
+About half of U.S. adults will develop a mental illness sometime in their lives.
 Mental illness can begin at any age, from childhood through later adult years.

 Preparing for your appointment